kosperera/devcontainers/README.md

 This repository serves as a flavor of reusable developer containers that are listed on [@microsoft/vscode-dev-containers][ms-devcontainers-repo].

-> #### Important
-> To get started with your own development container, you will want to have a look at [create a dev container page][ms-devcontainers-create-docs] for full-blown instructions.

 ## Containers

 |     | Description